 How To Watch Pay-Per-View (PPV) on the Amazon Fire TV Stick

 Amazon’s Fire TV Stick is an extremely convenient streaming solution that gives you access to a huge array of content; all you need is a WiFi connection and a TV with an HDMI input.
 With access to movies, TV shows, and music channels right out of the box, and the ability to install apps for an even wider range of content, the Fire TV Stick can be the basis for a complete cut-the-cord no-cable solution.
 However, one thing that doesn’t stand out in the Fire TV Stick’s lineup is pay-per-view (PPV) programming.
+It isn’t immediately obvious how to access it and getting there takes a bit of navigation.
 There are actually several different ways to access PPV content on your Fire TV Stick, some completely legitimate and some others slightly less so.
 In this article I’ll walk you through the various ways you can get PPV.